chrissimpkins/octopus/README.md

 Octopus is a jetpack for your Octopress site.
 With a powerful set of commands that provide an array of site management features, you should be able to focus on your content... instead of on shell commands.

 ## Status
-Octopus is stable, in active development, and in open testing (including my own site [Sweetmeat](http://sweetme.at)).
+Octopus is stable, in active development, and in open testing (dogfooding on my own site [Sweetmeat](http://sweetme.at)).
 [Documentation](http://chrissimpkins.github.io/octopus) is in development.

 ## Documentation
 [Octopus documentation](http://chrissimpkins.github.io/octopus)